arthurprevot/yaetos/README.md

 # pyspark_aws_etl

-This is a framework to write ETLs on top of [spark](http://spark.apache.org/) (the python binding, pyspark) and deploy them to Amazon Web Services (AWS) to run on datasets from S3.
-It is meant to scale to large datasets.
-The emphasis was on simplicity.
-An ETL job can consists of an SQL file only.
+This is a framework to write ETLs on top of [spark](http://spark.apache.org/) (the python binding, pyspark) and deploy them to Amazon Web Services (AWS).
+It can run locally (using local datasets and running the process on your machine), or on AWS (using S3 datasets and running the process on an AWS EMR cluster).
+The emphasis was on simplicity while giving access to the full power of spark for processing large datasets.
 All job input and output definitions are all in a human readable yaml file.
-For simple jobs, there is no need to do any programming (apart from SQL).
-For more complex job, you can use the full power of Spark.
+In the simplest form, an ETL job consists of an SQL file (no need to know any programming for these).
+In more complex cases, an ETL consist of a python, giving access to Spark dataframes or RDDs and to any python library.

 Some features:
- * Ability to develop locally for faster iteration time, and run on cluster when ready
+ * Running locally and on cluster
  * Support dependencies across jobs
  * Support incremental loading and processing
- * When launch is cluster mode, the job can create a new cluster and run on it, or it can run on an existing cluster.
+ * Create AWS cluster when needed or piggy back on an existing cluster.
  * ETL code git control-able and unit-testable (although unit-testing not implemented currently)
- * Can integrate with any python library or spark-ml to build machine learning applications
+ * Can integrate with any python library or spark-ml to build machine learning applications or other.

 ## To try it